usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

  -> hard to do by hand
  -> (next paragraph) Usuba!
 -->

 Even when crytanalysis fails to break a cipher, its implementation might be vulnerable to [_side-channel attacks_](https://en.wikipedia.org/wiki/Side-channel_attack), which rely on monitoring a cipher's execution in order to recover secret data.
-A typical example is _timing attacks_: when a cipher uses a condition on a secret data, the execution time will vary depending on this data.
+Side-channel attacks exploit physical vulnerabilities of the architecture a cipher is ran on: executing a cipher takes time, consumes power, induces memory transfers, _etc._, all of which could be attack vectors.
+A typical example is _timing attacks_ [31,32,3], which exploit variations of the execution time of a cipher due to conditional branches depending on secret data.
 For instance, consider the following C code that checks if a provided password matches an expected password:

 ```c
 int check_password(char* provided, char* expected, int length) {